Community Solar is for Everyone!

 Clean, local solar power direct to your utility bill, sign up today!

-Get a monthly subscription to electricity produced (kWhr) from the solar farm at a 10% discount off your current utility rates.
+Get a monthly subscription to electricity produced (kWh) from the solar farm at a reduced rate compared to your current utility service.
 Receive locally produced electricity that benefits your community instead of the utility.

 Why is it important?

-Community Shared Solar is an important new step in the field of solar energy for a number of reasons.
+Community solar is an important new step for solar energy for a number of reasons.
 In New York State, even homeowners struggle with converting to solar because 75% of rooftops are unsuitable for a system due to shading, orientation, and quality of the rooftop, among other issues.
 People who rent, for the most part, are not allowed to build onto their home.
 Others struggle with financing their individual solar project.

 This model allows an entire community to benefit from a solar farm.
 That includes those who rent, live in a multi-unit building, or live in an area where your roof just doesn’t get enough sun.

 The solar market in New York State is strong.
 While not everyone is able to put solar panels on their roof, there are options for everyone to save money, reduce their carbon footprint, and go solar today.
 Community solar, sometimes known as “shared solar”, is a great way to expand access to solar energy for all.
 Nearby solar farms use sunlight to produce electricity, and users can either subscribe to buy energy for their home or apartment OR purchase their own panels that stay at the farm.
 Energy is delivered the same way it always has been, from the electric provider.
 You’ll be credited right on your electric bill for your portion of the shared solar project.